 Toy making is a craft in the region.
-In Toupadana of Jharkhand state, wooden toys are made which are completely abstract.
+In Toupadana of Jharkhand state, ‘wooden toys’ are made which are completely abstract.
 The toys are always in pairs, which are stunning and very original as they are different from other dolls.
-In Krishnagar of West Bengal state, traditional dolls are made from clay, which have been widely acclaimed and are displayed in museums all over the world.
+In Krishnagar of West Bengal state, ‘traditional dolls’ are made from clay, which have been widely acclaimed and are displayed in museums all over the world.

-West Bengal is also famous for kantha embroidery and weaving cotton sarees in handlooms, which are called tant sarees.
+West Bengal is also famous for kantha embroidery and weaving cotton sarees in handlooms, which are called ‘tant sarees’.
 Another variety of silk sari, which is produced in West Bengal, is the Baluchari sarees.
 The Baluchari sarees mainly come in dark shades like red, purple and chocolate.
 The royalty patronized this craft in the past.

-An essential part of East Indian crafts is mask making.
+An essential part of East Indian crafts is ‘mask making’.
 The masks of Jharkhand are very different from those of Bihar as they are fiercer because the facial expression is overstated.
 In Purulia district of West Bengal, chou masks are made of papier - mache which has an earthy element in it.

 Bihar is also well known for its Madhubani paintings which have been a part of the state since the time of Ramayana.
 In the earlier days, the paintings were created on mud plastered walls.
 Now they are drawn on handmade paper, canvas and different types of clothes.
 The themes of Madhubani paintings revolve around images of deities, birds, animals etc.